Just creating a building doesn't really increase the value of the city.

 Building relationships with local stakeholders

-We will work closely with government officials, local producers, and key people to build consensus and promote collaboration to "improve the value of the entire area" rather than focusing on a single facility.
+You will work closely with government officials, local producers, and key people to build consensus and promote collaboration to "improve the value of the entire area" rather than focusing on a single facility.

 Desired talent